harigopal/blog.harigopal.in/_posts/2019-11-05-a-complete-guide-to-setting-up-a-graphql-server-on-rails.md

 ### What are the advantages of this approach?

+**On the server-side:**

 1. You have a self-documenting API.
 Testing it is a breeze thanks to GraphiQL.
-2. Your API is integrated with the editor - it'll suggest names, arguments, and return values - writing correct queries is much simpler.
-3. Your compiler will prevent the application from generating code with invalid queries.
-4. The Rails server will crash with a useful error message if your code ever disobeys the type specification.
+2. The Rails server will crash with a useful error message if your code ever disobeys the type specification.
-5. Pagination of resources is simple and straight-forward, thanks to [built-in, well-thought-out conventions](https://graphql-ruby.org/relay/connections.html) that cover a large variety of pagination-use-cases.
+3. Pagination of resources is simple and straight-forward, thanks to [built-in, well-thought-out conventions](https://graphql-ruby.org/relay/connections.html) that cover a large variety of pagination-use-cases.
-6. Avoids a lot of bike-shedding. `PUT` vs `PATCH`? `400` vs `422`?
+4. Avoids a lot of bike-shedding. `PUT` vs `PATCH`? `400` vs `422`?
 How to handle deprecation?
 These questions, and more, are no longer concerns.
-7. The server's response can be extended to include more standardized behavior.
+5. The server's response can be extended to include more standardized behavior.

+**On the client-side (assuming that you're using a typed language):**

+1. Your API is integrated with the editor - it'll suggest names, arguments, and return values - writing correct queries is much simpler.
+2. Your compiler will prevent the application from generating code with invalid queries.

 #### About extensibility